Are You Expecting Payments Under A Lease, Land Contract, Or Promissory Note? It May Be Time To Dust Off Those Documents And Call A Lawyer

 Given this grim reality, business owners who rely on lease payments, land contract payments, promissory notes, or other installment-type payments for their income are in for tough month.
 Payees may very well be unable to make payments on time or at all.
 What are your options to protect your rights?
 It is a good time to find those documents and contact a business attorney to review your options.
 While every document is different, here is a general overview of some key provisions and concepts:

 1. When is the payment actually due?
-More often than not, a payment clause in a note or lease has a built in “grace period” – usually between 3 and 10 days after the due date for the payee to “make up” any missed payment without penalty.
-Importantly, many agreements also require written notification that a payment is late or has been missed – it is critical to review the documents in question, determine exactly when a payment is considered late, and to send out notice to preserve your rights.
+More often than not, a payment clause in a note or lease has a built-in “grace period” – usually between 3 and 10 days after the due date for the payee to “make up” any missed payment without penalty.
+Importantly, many agreements also require written notification that a payment is late or has been missed – it is critical to review the documents in question, determine exactly when a payment is considered late, and send out a notice to preserve your rights.

 2. Document any modifications in writing.
 If you do agree to a reduced payment, different payment deadline, or some other modification with your tenant or debtor, make sure to document the agreement in writing.
-Most contracts (including leases) have provisions that require that any amendment be in writing.
+Most contracts (including leases) have provisions that require that any amendment is in writing.
 And, you don’t want to be accused of agreeing to something that you did not actually agree to later on.
 Further, a written record goes a long way from protecting you against any future argument of “waiver” or that you simply abandoned your rights by failing to insist on strict adherence to the contract.

 3. Find out what happens if there IS a default.
 Despite your best efforts to work with a tenant or a note payee, there may come a situation where they simply cannot make the payment or refuse to agree to a reasonable modification of their obligation.
 In that case, you need to review the default provisions with your attorney and give prompt, written notice of default.
 Here are some special considerations: